Skip to content

 Note

-This IP address is also often being used by some routers.
+This IP address is also often used by some routers.
 Computers with an ethernet connection to their routers will find that this page doesn't load the ExpressLRS Web UI and instead loads their router or ISP modem configuration dashboards.

 • http://elrs_rx.local - If you have previously set your Home WiFi SSID and Password into your Receiver when you flashed it.